sqlmapproject/sqlmap/Usage.md

 When the session user has read access to a specific database's table it is possible to dump the table entries.

-This functionality depends on switch `-T` to specify the table name and optionally on switch `-D` to specify the database name.
+This functionality depends on option `-T` to specify the table name and optionally on option `-D` to specify the database name.
 If the table name is provided, but the database name is not, the current database name is used.

 Example against a Firebird target: